GOMC-WSU/Workshop/README.md

 # Workshop
-This repository provide example and instruction in order to learn about GOMC and its capabilities.
+This repository provides example and instruction to learn about GOMC and its capabilities.
 In each direcoty, there is a README.txt or pdf file to instruct the user.

 The order of performing the workshop is as follow: